 The Prevention Coalition of Mercer County is proud to be represented on several local Boards and Committees.
 This involvement provides us with access to, and influence throughout, the Mercer County community.

-PCMC hosts a number of events throughout the year.
-For more resources, visit our Prevention Hub.
+Aside from our Monthly Meetings, the PCMC hosts a number of events and offers various resources throughout the year.
+For more prevention resources, please visit our Prevention Hub.

 The PCMC is proud to offer free Naloxone (Narcan) trainings to the community!
 Co-sponsored by Mercer Council, these trainings are designed to equip individuals with the knowledge and skills necessary to respond in the event of an opioid overdose.